Synchronicity as a Divine Experience

 Albert Einstein said, “Synchronicity is God’s way of remaining anonymous.”

 Robert Torres (a.k.a.
 Bobby T) is the author of “Sin Thesis.”
 He is also a singer, songwriter, artist, and freelance magazine contributor.
-He invites readers to share their thoughts with him [email protected]
+He invites readers to share their thoughts with him at [email protected]